czs007/arctern-docs/doc-en/source/feature_description/visualization/backend_visualization/arctern_plot.md

 ### Overlaying a map background with a heat map

-Use the `plot_heatmap` function of Arctern to draw a heat map with a map background based on the taxi trip record data.
+Use the `plot.heatmap` function of Arctern to draw a heat map with a map background based on the taxi trip record data.
 The color of each position is decided by the total taxi fare (` df.total_amount`).

 ```python
 fig, ax = plt.subplots(figsize=(10, 6), dpi=200)